danhemerlein/danhemerlein.com/README.md

-# README TOO
+# README

 ## Current Active Music Projects

 1. mood ring / jillian by young and nauseous
 2. bulletproof limousine by young and nauseous
 3. Notes from the Archive: Recordings 2011-2016 by Maggie Rogers
-4. i finally understand - young and nauseous remix by young and nauseous
+4. Bubble Bath by Bad

 5. 400 Coffees by minikit
-6. CONVERSATIONS by Cannon
+6. i finally understand - young and nauseous remix by young and nauseous
-7. BROKEN MIRRORS by Cannon
+7. CONVERSATIONS by Cannon
-8. In The Dark by minikit
+8. Saint by Katie Glasgow

-9. Boys Travel Alone by Katie Glasgow
+9. Letter by Panther Hollow

-10. Tarot Cards by Katie Glasgow
+10. In The Dark by minikit
-11. Songwiring by Panther Hollow
+11. Jamie by Panther Hollow
-12. Red Eye by Modern Diet
+12. BROKEN MIRRORS by Cannon

-13. Letter by Panther Hollow
+13. Uptown by Katie Glasgow

-14. Jamie by Panther Hollow
+14. Tarot Cards by Katie Glasgow
-15. Post Grad by Modern Diet
+15. From Here by Pashy
-16. July 4 by Modern Diet

 ## Current Active Code Projects